 Contact: Holger Schünemann

-The Individual Participant Data Meta-analysis Group contributes to Cochrane by providing guidance to those planning or undertaking Cochrane Reviews based on Individual Participant Data.
-The group also conducts methodological research relating either specifically to IPD meta-analysis or to inform the conduct of systematic reviews more generally.
+The Individual Participant Data meta-analysis Methods Group contributes to Cochrane by providing guidance to those planning or undertaking Cochrane Reviews based on individual participant data.
+The group also conducts methodological research relating either specifically to individual participant data meta-analysis or to inform the conduct of systematic reviews more generally.

 Contact: Larysa Rydzewska

-The Cochrane Non-Randomized Studies (NRS) for Interventions Methods Group aims to help individual reviewers to carry out Cochrane Reviews which include NRS.
+The Non-Randomized Studies for Interventions Methods Group aims to help individual reviewers to carry out Cochrane Reviews which include non-randomised studies of interventions.
 It also aims to provide guidance about the inclusion of non-randomized studies of the effectiveness of health care interventions in Cochrane Reviews.
-The Group also continues to collaborate with the GRADE (Grading of Recommendations Assessment, Development and Evaluation) working group to develop recommendations for grading evidence based on systematic reviews of non-randomized studies.

 Contact: Bev Shea

-The focus of the Patient Reported Outcomes Methods Group (PROMG), is on patient-important outcomes in treatment trials.
-The goal is to see that PROs are included in all Cochrane Reviews, where appropriate.
-A second goal is to assist reviewers preparing Cochrane Reviews in evaluating the methods and outcomes of PROs used in clinical trials included in systematic reviews and meta-analyses.
+The Patient Reported Outcomes Methods Group focusses on patient-important outcomes in treatment trials.
+The goal is to see that patient-important outcomes are included in all Cochrane Reviews, where appropriate.
+A second goal is to assist reviewers preparing Cochrane Reviews in evaluating the methods and outcomes of patient-important outcomes used in clinical trials included in systematic reviews and meta-analyses.

 Contact: Donald Patrick

-The Prognosis Methods Group (PMG) aims to develop the best methodological standards for conducting systematic reviews of prognosis studies and develop prognosis Cochrane Reviews.
-The PMG works with other Cochrane Groups to ensure the best use of evidence of prognosis when conducting and reporting Cochrane Reviews.
+The Prognosis Methods Group aims to develop the best methodological standards for conducting systematic reviews of prognosis studies and develop prognosis Cochrane Reviews.
+The Group works with other Cochrane Groups to ensure the best use of evidence of prognosis when conducting and reporting Cochrane Reviews.

-The Prospective Meta-Analysis Methods Group (PMAMG) is open to anyone who is conducting, has conducted, or is interested in conducting a prospective meta-analysis (PMA), regardless of the area of health care investigated.
+The Prospective Meta-Analysis Methods Group is open to anyone who is conducting, has conducted, or is interested in conducting a prospective meta-analysis, regardless of the area of health care investigated.

 Contact: Lisa Askie

-The role of the Screening and Diagnosistic Tests Methods Group Group is to manage the process of publishing Cochrane Reviews of diagnostic test accuracy.
-Members of the Group provide substantial support for the DTA editorial process through their roles as editors and also as reviewers.
+The Screening and Diagnostic Tests Methods Group manages the process of publishing Cochrane Reviews of diagnostic test accuracy.
+Members of the Group provide substantial support for the diagnostic test accuracy editorial process through their roles as editors and also as reviewers.

 Contact: Mariska Leeflang